DCX-Team-knowledge/SFDC-Dev-Best-Practices/README.md

 Make sure to follow these standards in every project to maintain high-quality, consistent code.

-### Security
-Security should be a top priority.
-Follow our [Security Guidelines](Best_Practices/Security.md) to ensure that your code respects Salesforce security best practices.

-### Deployment
-Implementing a smooth deployment process is critical for delivering reliable updates.
-Review our [Deployment Best Practices](Best_Practices/Deployment.md) for tips on version control, CI/CD, and more.

 ## Contributing
 We encourage contributions to help improve this repository.
 Please review the [Contributing Guidelines](Contributing/README.md) before making any changes.
 Whether you're fixing a bug, adding a new feature, or suggesting improvements, ensure your code follows our coding standards, is properly documented, and goes through peer review via pull requests.